jlegatheaux/cnss/README.md

 public void forward_packet(int now, Packet p, int iface);
 ```

-Given a packet destinated to another node, forward it to the appropriate interfaces by using the downcall *nodeObj.control_send(Packet p, int iface)*.
+Given a packet destinated to another node, forward it to the appropriate interfaces by using the downcall *nodeObj.send(Packet p, int iface)*.
 Parameters are: *p* is the packet to forward, *iface* is the interface where this node received that packet.
-If it is not possible to forward the packet, deliver it using *nodeObj.control_send(Packet p, Node.UNKNOWN)*, since this way the *node* will correctly count all dropped packets.
+If it is not possible to forward the packet, deliver it using *nodeObj.send(Packet p, Node.UNKNOWN)*, since this way the *node* will correctly count all dropped packets.

 ```java
 public void on_link_up(int now, int iface);